Can I temporarily leave the hospital?

 - you need to be assessed and/or treated for your mental health problem in hospital

 - your health would be at risk of getting worse, or wouldn't get better, if you don’t get treatment

 - your safety or someone else’s safety would be at risk if you don’t get treatment.

 To find out more about different sections and what they mean, see our information on sectioning.

 Can I get support when I am discharged?

 Yes – if you need support from different people, you should be given community care under the Care Programme Approach (CPA) in England, or the Care and Treatment Planning (CTP) in Wales.

 Under the CPA or CTP, your needs should be assessed by your care team.
 You will be given a care coordinator who is often a social worker or a nurse.
 You should be involved in this assessment.

 As a result of this assessment, a care plan should be written explaining how issues around your care and treatment will be addressed.
 You should be given a copy of your care plan and this should be regularly reviewed.
-For more information see our pages on aftercare and planning.
+For more information see our legal pages on health and social care rights.